 My name is Robbie, I am 14 years old and I was diagnosed with Crohn’s disease when I was 6 years old.
 I founded Robbie’s Rainbow with my Mom, Kate, when I was 9 years old.
 Knowing there are children and teens unable to access medications or procedures because their families can’t afford it, well it’s heartbreaking.
 I know what it feels like to be gravely ill and I know and celebrate wellness.
 It took me months to get my health back to a place where I could return to school and spend time with my friends.
 I owe my health to my amazing team of doctors, nurses and being on a treatment that I have access to and controls my disease.
 I want all kids with Crohn’s disease and ulcerative colitis (IBD) who need any treatment, procedure or are in need of care to have it, without any barriers.
 I want them to feel as healthy and happy as I do.

-Founder of Robbie’s Rainbow and Robbie’s Mom, Kate is a passionate patient advocate who believes every child suffering from Crohn’s disease and ulcerative colitis should have access to the treatment and care they need to have the best quality of life.
+Co-founder of Robbie’s Rainbow and Robbie’s Mom, Kate is a passionate patient advocate who believes every child living with Crohn’s disease and ulcerative colitis should have access to the treatment and care they need to have the best quality of life.
+Kate also believes that every child, teen and family have access to most impactful information and educational resources on childhood digestive disease.
+While information may be available on a host of childhood digestive disease topics, easy to understand educational information is harder to come by, this is where Robbie’s Rainbow can provide value and impact, in making health information accessible to build strong health literacy.

 Director of Community Development